Table of Contents

 It’s not always your body.

-If you wake up damp, clammy, or throwing the covers off — even in a cool room — your comforter is likely the reason.
+If you wake up damp, clammy, or overheating under your comforter, your insulation layer is likely the reason.

 The short answer (read this first)